 - Do you need a power socket?
 (Choose a window seat to bag one of these!)

-- Would you prefer the peace of a quiet carriage, where passengers are asked not to use mobiles.
+- Would you prefer the peace of a quiet carriage, where passengers are asked not to use mobile phones?

 I can’t tell you how many times I’ve thought I had plenty of time to catch a train, then ended up sprinting for it at the last minute!
 Britain’s traffic can scupper the best-laid plans, and so can the frequently delayed public transport.
 No matter how you plan to get to the station, make sure you have plenty of time to arrive stress-free.

 If you haven’t bought digital tickets, you’ll need to go to a ticket machine, and they are often busy.
 It’s no fun being stuck in the queue at a single ticket machine as your train rumbles into the station!
-Morning rush hour (7 am to 9 am) is the busiest time, but lines can build up at ticket machines at any time.
+Morning (7 am to 9 am) and evening (4 pm to 7 pm) “rush hours” are the busiest time, but lines can build up at ticket machines at any time.

-Baggage trolleys are about as rare as hen’s teeth at UK train stations and there are no porters.
-If you’re very lucky, some kind soul might help you heft your bag onto the train, but don’t expect it.
+One of the first things I learned about how to travel by train in the UK was that baggage trolleys are about as rare as hen’s teeth at UK train stations, there are rarely any porters, and many stations don’t have any elevators.
+If you’re very lucky, some kind soul might help you heft your bag onto the train, but never expect it.

 On most trains in the UK, there is a step up from the platform to the train, which can be tricky with a large bag!
 Travelling with more than one large bag is a complete nightmare – my advice is not to do it!